What is Beyond Bullet Points?

 In only 15 minutes.

-Or ask people at companies like Sony, Toyota, Nestle, Microsoft, Intel and others who’ve taken BBP to heart and put it into practice.
+Or ask people at companies like Chevron, Toyota, Nestle, Microsoft, Intel and others who’ve taken BBP to heart and put it into practice.

-While BBP was developed to change the way people present with PowerPoint, many of its users have found that it changes something else.
+While BBP was developed to change the way people present with slides, many of its users have found that it changes something else.

 The way they communicate.